 Chicago's circuit bent duo, ROTH MOBOT will be continuing their mission of spreading the word of "easy electronics" by headlining this year's Circuit Benders' Ball in Nashville Tennessee.
 In addition to performing their unique music on circuit bent toys and home made electronics, Tommy and Patrick will be directly involving more people in this fast-growing area of the acquired technology arts by heading up a series of hands-on workshops at Nashville's Skillery.

-Chip to be Square: Build Your Own Synthesizer
+WORKSHOPS Chip to be Square: Build Your Own Synthesizer

 With Josh Gumiela